 You live in a small town.
 You're talking to your teenage nephew, who lives in the same small town.
 He says he wants to move somewhere else as soon as possible.
-The town is boring, so you can understand why he wants to do that.
-You say:
+The town is boring, so you say this because you understand why he wants leave.

 I don't blame you.